 The mount helps highlight the artwork by separating it from the frame and drawing attention to the work.
 They also help conserve fragile artworks by ensuring that the glass doesn’t touch the artwork directly.
 This can cause condensation and damage to the paper as mould and mildew can form.

 A mount isn’t necessary, but most artworks on paper look better with one, providing a more elegant finish.
-Some works on paper are ‘floated’ over the mat, in which case a framer will use conversation quality materials to protect the back of the artwork.
+Some works on paper are ‘floated’ over the mat, in which case a framer will use conservation quality materials to protect the back of the artwork.

 Neutral coloured mounts tend to be the most popular, although other colours can add an interesting dimension to an artwork.
 If you want to introduce subtle colour, consider double matting.
 A coloured mat is placed beneath the neutral mat, and the windows of the two mats are cut so only about 1/4 in of colour is shown.
 Artworks can also be framed with a ‘liner’ – usually a piece of wood that acts like a separate inner frame, which is slotted under the rebate around the inner edge of the frame.